UPDATED November 25th 2020

 Computer upgrades for premium Zwifting

 The good news is that Zwift isn’t the most demanding of games for a computer to run.
-However, if you want to have a great experience you need a decent machine to deliver maximum visual quality on your big screen.
+However, if you want to have a great experience you need a decent machine & graphics card to deliver maximum visual quality on your big screen.

 There is now another cheaper way to run Zwift on your big screen.
-Zwift have released the new Zwift Apple TV app which allows you to run Zwift on your big screen in a 4K/1080p hybrid resolution.
-It’s not as good as runnning Zwift on a gaming PC but at £180 to £200, it’s much cheaper!
-More info here: https://www.apple.com/uk/shop/buy-tv/apple-tv-4k.
-The Zwift TV app is a free download from the app store.
+Zwift have an Apple TV app which gives you another way (and a very compact one at that) to run Zwift on your big screen in a 4K/1080p hybrid resolution.
+It’s not as good as running Zwift on a gaming PC but it’s much cheaper too!
+In the UK the BT Shop often does bundle deals on these sometimes for as low as £110.
+It’s worth checking there before you buy elsewhere.
+At the time of writing they are £129

 At this point, you’re on the home stretch for the maximum Zwift experience.
 You’ve got your new Smart Trainer, your big screen TV and a computer to power it with in full 4K glory.
 There’s just a few bits and pieces to go…